jiaoxlong/connector-architecture-tutorial/README.md

 js:PreFunc generates <pre-func-process/writer-js> data stream as output to be consumed by processor js:Func as input <pre-func-process/reader-js>, and likewise js:Func outputs <func-process/writer-js> for processor js:PostFunc.

-*Runner and Chanel*
+*Runner and Channel*

 In this tutorial, we will only use JS runner to execute the processors.
 Naturally, Connector Architecture does not limit to this.
 The main focus of Connector Architecture is on enabling different data processors to work together effectively, regardless of the specific technologies or frameworks they are built upon (e.g. a JS stream instance that feeds into a Websoket instance).

-More detail can be found at [Connector Architecture Wiki](https://github.com/TREEcg/connector-architecture/wiki)
+More detail can be found at [Connector Architecture Site](https://the-connector-architecture.github.io/site/docs/1_Home)

 **Side notes**

 > Caution: Connector Architecture implements its own Stream types.
 Keep in mind that they are not derived from NodeJS stream!
 More details can be found [connector-types](https://github.com/TREEcg/connectors/tree/main/packages/types).

-> In practice, data chunks of a Connector Architecture stream in a processor are better to be of type *string* in oder to make the processor reusable beyond JavaScript.
+> In practice, data chunks of a Connector Architecture stream in a processor are better to be of type *string* in order to make the processor reusable beyond JavaScript.

 > - Connector Architecture Readable stream - `Stream`
     >    - listen to the `Stream.on('data')` event to process each data chunk